Dog Hanging Head Down – [What Should I Do?]

 My Dog Has Been Hanging Her Head Low And Walking

-Abnormal behavior in dogs is often the first indicator of Disease.
+Abnormal behavior in dogs is often the first indicator of vestibular disease.
 This may be an early warning indication that anything is wrong before any other symptoms emerge.
 Animals that “push their heads” against a wall or corner while remaining still engage in an aberrant activity known as “head pressing.”

 If your dog suddenly has a case of stumbles, drooling, and lip-smacking, you may have noticed that she is unsteady on her feet and has difficulty breathing.
 This is often the first sign of a pinched nerve in a dog’s neck.